Application Instructions and Information

 - Application fee payment (U.S.- $65.00; non-U.S. - $90.00).
 If you need a waiver for the application fee (U.S. applicants only), please see the GIAC website's instructions.

 - Three letters of recommendation.
 These must be submitted online.
 An automatic e-mail will be generated and sent to your recommenders within 24 hours of your application submission.
 The e-mail will contain instructions and a secure link to their letter of recommendation online.

 - A Statement of Purpose detailing your research interests and goals.
 Your Statement should demonstrate your ability to clearly articulate a research proposal and to situate that research within the discipline.
 Faculty will be looking for students with well-developed research interests which are compatible with their own.

 - A copy of an official transcript from each university attended.
 Please note that beginning with the 2012 academic year, applicants will only upload copies of official transcripts.
 Upon admission to the university, a student will need to submit official transcripts before registering.
 For more information, please see the GIAC's instructions on uploading transcripts.

 - A writing sample: For students who have attained an MA; copy of the MA thesis or report if available is requested.
 For students who are unable to provide a copy of their thesis, a writing sample related to proposed area of study is required.

 Selecting a Major

 When filling out the Texas Common Application, you will be asked to identify your major from a drop-down menu.

-Applicants who are applying to Archaeology, Linguistic, Physical, or Social Anthropology should select Anthropology (major code 606200).
+Applicants who are applying to Archaeology, Linguistic, Biological, or Social Anthropology should select Anthropology (major code 606200).
 For more information please visit our website.